 5 Reasons for Using a Broker/Agent vs Going Directly to an Insurance Carrier in Kentucky

-Professional Guidance: Working with a broker or agent provides you with professional and experienced guidance to help you make the best decisions regarding your Franklin insurance coverage.
+Professional Guidance: Working with a broker or agent provides you with professional and experienced guidance to help you make the best decisions regarding your Somerset insurance coverage.
 They can help answer questions, educate on insurance-related topics, and ensure that you understand the coverage terms.

-Cost Savings: Franklin brokers or agents may have access to discounted rates from a variety of Kentucky-based insurers, including those that are not available directly from the insurer.
+Cost Savings: Somerset brokers or agents may have access to discounted rates from a variety of Kentucky-based insurers, including those that are not available directly from the insurer.
 This could lead to cost savings for customers in Kentucky who use their services.

 One Stop Shop: Working with a broker/agent allows you to see multiple carriers at once, meaning you don't have to waste time searching around for different offers from different companies.
-In Franklin especially, brokers or agents may have relationships with local providers that you might not be able to find on your own.
+In Somerset especially, brokers or agents may have relationships with local providers that you might not be able to find on your own.

-Simplified Process: Working with a Franklin broker/agent takes the hassle out of finding the best Kentucky insurance plan for you and ensures that all of the paperwork is filed accurately and in a timely manner.
+Simplified Process: Working with a Somerset broker/agent takes the hassle out of finding the best Kentucky insurance plan for you and ensures that all of the paperwork is filed accurately and in a timely manner.
 This means less stress on your part and faster results than if you were to attempt to do it alone.

-Personalized Service: Brokers/agents provide Franklin customers with personalized customer service tailored to their individual needs, which can be essential when dealing with complex Kentucky insurance coverage options.
+Personalized Service: Brokers/agents provide Somerset customers with personalized customer service tailored to their individual needs, which can be essential when dealing with complex Kentucky insurance coverage options.
 They are also available to answer questions any time throughout the year, even after the policy has been purchased and put in effect.
 This is a great resource for Kentucky customers who need additional assistance or just want to ensure that they are getting the best possible coverage for their needs.
 They can also help with filing claims and dispute resolution, if necessary.

 What Causes Insurance Companies Declare Vehicles Totaled in Kentucky?